M61ss/Linux/System/Storage devices.md

 > [!IMPORTANT]
 >
-> It is important to correctly read the output:
+> It is important to correctly read the output.
+For instance:
 >
 > ```shell
 > sdb       # device
-> └─sdb1    # partition
+> └─sdb1    # partition 1
+> └─sdb2    # partition 2
+> ...
+> └─sdb2    # partition n
 > ```
->
-> Could be multiple partitions for the same disk.

 Then, unmount all mounted partitions using this command: